Is Parity Time Here for the Classical Violin?

 ORCHESTRAL VIOLINISTS: To make sure we’re comparing apples to apples, I’ll look only at the best American and European orchestras, operationally defined as the top 16 chosen when Gramophone magazine polled 100 experts from around the world to come up with a list of the world’s best orchestras.

-To earn a position in one of these orchestras, a violinist has to play on a level comparable to a solo artist - the competition is that intense and the standards that high.
-So how are women violinists faring?
+To earn a position in one of these orchestras, a violinist has to play at a level comparable to a solo artist - the competition is that intense and the standards that high.
+So how are women faring?
 The answer depends on which side of the Atlantic you look at.
 In the top 13 American orchestras in 2008, women held a slight majority in the violin sections at 52% (we know that from the dissertation of Phelps).
 Today, the majority has increased, at least if you restrict the count to Gramophone’s “World’s Best."
 In the US that includes the “Big Five” (the Boston Symphony Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, New York Philharmonic, and Philadelphia Orchestra) plus the Los Angeles Philharmonic, San Francisco Symphony, and MET Orchestra (the Metropolitan Opera's orchestra).
 Whether you look at the Big Five or all Eight, in 2014 the violin sections have a solid female majority at 58% - 148 women, 107 men.
 (By the way, remember Etude’s mention of the Metropolitan Orchestra?
 Right now half its violinists are female - and there’s universal agreement that it plays better than it ever did in the past.)